the-teachingRSE-project/competencies/competencies.md

 PostDocs are independent researchers.
 Their role is similar to that of a PhD student with a deepened focus on their research career.
 However, they are proficient users of all relevant tools, that make them active contributors to their domain of research.
-They need to be aware of patents (LEG).
+They need to be aware of more advanced topics regarding intellectual property rights, such as patents (SP).

 #### PI/Professor
 They are experts in their field and should be able to give proper guidance to their students on which digital tools are currently relevant.
 They should be aware of the skills of an RSE and when they might need one in their group (DOCBB).
 They should encourage their students to use relevant tools (LIBS).
 They need to be able to judge the suitability of the software (SWLC) and follow the interactions between relevant projects (SWREPOS).
-They should be able to advise their students on legal aspects of the software (LEG).
+They should be able to advise their students on the legal aspects of software production and distribution (SP).
 They should be able to contribute meaningfully to the steering decisions of the software in their field (USERS).
 They need to guide students and give full-size lectures (TEACH).
 They need to manage and lead their research group (PM, TEAM).